-Network cards fall into two categories: wired or wireless.
+Network cards fall into two categories: wireless or wired .
 A wired network card requires an RJ-45 Ethernet cable, which looks very similar, but larger, than a phone cable and plugs directly into a data jack typically labeled D-## (telephone ports are usually labeled T-## or V-##).

 All CCI laptops come with both a Wi-Fi and wired network adapter built into the computer.

-Instructions for getting connected will depend on the type of Operating System installed on your computer or the type of device (e.g. Xbox 360, Printer, iPhone, etc.) you are using.
+Instructions for getting connected will depend on the type of connection whether it is Wi-Fi or Wired, the type of Operating System installed on your computer, or the type of device (e.g. Xbox 360, Printer, iPhone, etc.) you are using.
 Our documentation will walk you through the configuration steps, all of which are required for you to get connected.
 Once you are connected to the Internet, make sure that you continue using the latest version of Antivirus or Malware protection and that your operating system is up-to-date with all Operating System patches/updates, otherwise your device may get blocked from our network.

-In order to get connected to the UNC Wi-Fi network, your device must be within a UNC Wi-Fi zone.
+In order to get connected to the UNC Wi-Fi network, your computer or device must be within a UNC Wi-Fi Zone. .
 Wi-Fi access is not available everywhere on the UNC campus.
-However, many classrooms and campus gathering places are covered.
+However, the University is in the process of making wireless pervasive across campus, many classrooms and campus gathering places are covered.
 See our Wi-Fi Access Point Locations document for specifics.
 Also, see our list of Wireless and Wi-Fi Best Practices and FAQs.

 The following is a brief description of the most common Wi-Fi Networks (SSIDs) that are seen on-campus.
 Your department/building may or may not see all of these and you may also see additional ones that are specific to your department.